Virligri11/NightStudio/README.md

 # NightStudio
 Night studio signup website using Node.js

-first, using Mongodb for the database. node.js -> express
+it use mysql for database
+Ejs for web fontend, express for Web backend